Margaret Grant1

 Last Edited=5 Apr 2006

-H. E. R. Stewart lived at Paulton's Square, London, England.1 He was decorated with the award of the Military Cross (M.C.).1
+H. E. R. Stewart lived at Paulton's Square, London, EnglandG.1 He was awarded the Military Cross (M.C.)1

 Child of H. E. R. Stewart